 Group or individual activities requiring little physical exertion are not counted toward the accumulation of Energy Cubes.
 These include passive video games, card or board games, water games, playing with dolls, playing with trucks, static games in the sandbox, etc.

 Where are Child Logbooks available?

 - Children and their immediate family (parents, grandparents, brothers and sisters)

-The activity must be done with the participating child in order to count as Energy Cube collecting activity.
+The activity must be done with the participating child in order to count as an Energy Cube collecting activity.
 Each immediate family member earns 1 energy cube for every 15 minutes of physical activity performed with the child.

 Please note: Trainers, sports team members, extended family members (uncles, aunts, godfathers, godmothers, etc.), pets (!) and others cannot accumulate Energy Cubes.
 They are, however, welcome to move to encourage children in their challenge.